sCCD01AM Scientific Camera

 Frequently Asked Questions

-Due to CCD's large full-well capacity and minimized readout circuitry, they possess extremely high signal-to-noise ratio and quantum efficiency (QE), making them suitable for detecting extremely weak light signals such as fluorescence, spectral signals, and astronomical imaging.
+Large full-well capacity and minimal readout circuitry deliver exceptional signal-to-noise ratio and quantum efficiency (QE), enabling the detection of faint signals such as fluorescence, spectral emissions, and astronomical objects.

-Scientific CCDs typically support adjustable readout speeds from 0.1–20 MHz to accommodate different application requirements.
-Full-frame structures provide the highest QE, frame-transfer architectures enable rapid storage, and interline transfer structures reduce smear.
+Scientific CCDs typically offer adjustable readout rates from 0.1 to 20 MHz to meet diverse workflow demands.
+Full-frame designs deliver the highest QE, frame-transfer sensors enable rapid buffering, and interline architectures mitigate smearing.

 Astronomical Imaging

-Extremely low noise and high quantum efficiency make sCCDs ideal for deep space observation, planetary imaging, and spectral analysis, supporting long exposures to capture faint starlight.
+Ultra-low noise and high quantum efficiency make sCCDs ideal for deep-sky observation, planetary imaging, and spectral surveys, supporting long exposures that capture faint starlight.

-High sensitivity and linear response characteristics, suitable for fluorescence resonance energy transfer (FRET), Raman spectroscopy, fluorescence lifetime imaging, and other quantitative analysis applications.
+High sensitivity and linear response suit FRET, Raman spectroscopy, fluorescence lifetime imaging, and other quantitative microscopy techniques.

 High Dynamic Range Imaging

-Wide dynamic range and high bit depth can simultaneously capture bright and dark details, suitable for material inspection, quality control, HDR imaging, and other industrial applications.
+Wide dynamic range and high bit depth capture bright and dark detail simultaneously—ideal for materials inspection, quality control, and HDR imaging.

-High quantum efficiency and low noise characteristics, combined with scintillators, enable high-quality X-ray and neutron imaging for non-destructive testing and materials science research.
+Pairing high quantum efficiency with scintillators enables high-quality X-ray and neutron imaging for non-destructive testing and materials science.

 Spectral Analysis

-Excellent linear response and stability, combined with spectrometers for precise spectral measurements, widely used in chemical analysis, environmental monitoring, and other fields.
+Exceptional linearity and stability, combined with spectrometers, enable precise measurements for chemical analysis, environmental monitoring, and more.

 • Excellent linear response